Dear Boards of Directors and Chief Executive Officers:

 The NCUA Board recently approved an interim final rule amending regulatory requirements related to the Small Business Administration’s (SBA) Paycheck Protection Program (PPP) loans and the Board of Governors of the Federal Reserve System’s PPP Lending Facility (PPPLF) advances.
 These regulatory changes will become effective upon publication of the interim final rule in the Federal Register.

 This letter discusses these regulatory changes and provides clarifications on PPP loans to credit union officials and non-members based on the most recent information from the SBA.
 The NCUA previously provided information about the PPP through Letter to Credit Unions 20-CU-06, Small Business Administration Loan Programs to Help Small Businesses and Members during the COVID-19 Pandemic.
-Subsequently, the SBA issued additional guidance (opens new window) on the PPP, including their responses to frequently asked questions (opens new window).
+Subsequently, the SBA issued additional guidance (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) on the PPP, including their responses to frequently asked questions (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 SBA’s Paycheck Protection Program Loans

 The NCUA Board approved multiple regulatory changes related to how the SBA’s PPP loans are classified for regulatory capital and commercial underwriting purposes.
-First, to conform with the Coronavirus Aid, Relief, and Economic Security Act (opens new window) (CARES Act), NCUA regulations § 702.104 was amended to include PPP loans as low-risk assets for purposes of calculating a credit union’s risk based net worth ratio.
+First, to conform with the Coronavirus Aid, Relief, and Economic Security Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(CARES Act), NCUA regulations § 702.104 was amended to include PPP loans as low-risk assets for purposes of calculating a credit union’s risk based net worth ratio.
 PPP loans will receive a zero-percent risk weight.1

 The interim final rule also includes a provision that clearly excludes PPP loans from the commercial loan definition in § 723.2 of the NCUA’s regulations.
 Thus, PPP loans will not be subject to the enhanced underwriting and monitoring requirements for commercial loans.
 In addition, PPP loans will not be included in a credit union’s net member business loan calculation for purposes of determining compliance with the statutory member business loan limit.2